tuur29/surveytool/CONFIG.md

         {
             x: number | string, // Required, linegraph -> number, bargraph -> string
             [series.id]: number, // each object of this array should contain at least one series.id key with data
-            highlight: boolean | string, // optional, pass true to use the highlight series default colour, or pass a css colour string here to override it.
+            highlight: boolean | string, // optional, pass true to use the highlight series default color, or pass a css color string here to override it.
         },
         ...
     ]